adityabham/adityabham.github.io/work_exp.markdown

 ***Global Supplier Process Engineering Intern***<br/>
 Worked with the Global Supplier Quality Engineering (GSQE) team to test/develop computer servers that specialize in the storage, protection, and qualification of client data and enable virtualization and cloud computing.
 - Created stress/burden evaluation testware utilizing Python for server validation.
-- Performed hardware performance evaluation and characterization on Third Party products.
+- Performed hardware performance evaluation and characterization on Third-Party products.
 - Developed server testing plans with direction from the GSQE Engineering team and ensured execution.

 #### [SPEC Process Engineering & Construction](https://www.spec-eng.com/)